 How long does a background check take?

-Well, it depends on the individual and how much of a digital footprint they’ve left on the web, but here is a list of public information these services mine for:
+This will vary from person to person depending on their digital footprint online.
+But here is a list of public information these services mine for:

 - Full name and aliases